Higher Ed Glossary

 Version 1.0

-Model in which faculty's opinion and advice are sought, but authority remains with senior administration and board of trustees.
-Model revolves around information sharing and discussion, rather than joint decision-making.
-This is one of three identified models of decision-making used in shared governance in higher education.
+Faculty's opinion and advice are sought, but authority remains with senior administration and board of trustees.
+Model revolves around information sharing and discussion, rather than joint decision making.
+One of three models of decision making used in shared governance in higher education.

 Notes: